-However, removing this possibility of large partial quotients in the finite part might lead to a uniform lower bound for $E_3$, i.e.
+However, we actually show a \textit{uniform} lower bound for $E_3$, i.e.

-It would be interesting to see whether the above is true and if so, to determine the value of $c$.
-In \cite{hauke_extreme}, the actual value of $\liminf_{N \to \infty} P_N([0;1,1,1,\ldots])$ was determined, but it remains unclear whether a similar approach can also be applied in the more complicated setting of arbitrary badly approximable numbers.
+It would be interesting to determine the value of $c$ or to characterize a minimizing subsequence along which the $\liminf$ is obtained for fixed $\alpha$.
+In \cite{hauke_extreme}, the actual value of $\liminf_{N \to \infty} P_N([0;1,1,1,\ldots])$ was determined, with a minimizing subsequence being the Fibonacci numbers, that is, in the corresponding Ostrowski expansion (see Section \ref{prereq}), we only have one non-zero Ostrowski digit.
+The method of proof reveals that for any $\alpha \in E_3$, every minimizing subsequence can only have boundedly many non-zero Ostrowski digits, but the particular structure of a minimizing subsequence remains unclear in the more complicated setting of arbitrary badly approximable numbers.

 \item From a technical perspective, there are two obstacles to circumvent in order to prove Theorem \ref{thm_main}.
-Firstly, showing $\liminf_{N \to \infty} P_N(\alpha) = 0$ is much easier than proving $\liminf_{N \to \infty} P_N(\alpha) > 0$ since it suffices to consider a suitable subsequence, instead of proving a positive lower bound for \textit{all} subsequences.
+Firstly, showing $\liminf_{N \to \infty} P_N(\alpha) = 0$ is much easier than proving $\liminf_{N \to \infty} P_N(\alpha) > 0$ since it suffices to consider a suitable subsequence, instead of proving a uniform positive lower bound for \textit{all} indices.
 For this, our method follows a refined version of the ideas established in \cite{tech_zaf} for quadratic irrationals.
 Secondly, analyzing arbitrary badly approximable numbers instead of quadratic irrationals is a tougher challenge since there is no periodicity to exploit.
 For this, we borrow ideas from \cite{hauke_badly}.
-The proof of Theorem \ref{thm_main} combines these two methods, together with new ideas and undergoes a massive case distinction. \end{itemize}
+The proof of Theorem \ref{thm_main} combines these two methods, together with new ideas and an extensive case distinction. \end{itemize}